SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/salesforce-source.md

 **Error**: `invalid_grant`

 **Solution**: Check your sign-on URL.
-If your sign-on URL is set to `https://login.salesforce.com/services/oauth2/token` change it to `https://<MyDomainName>.my.salesforce.com/services/oauth2/token`.
+If your sign-on URL is set to `https://login.salesforce.com/services/oauth2/token` you likely need to change it to another value, such as `https://<MyDomainName>.my.salesforce.com/services/oauth2/token`.

 ## FAQ